Enrollments:

 Crime Prevention:

-The college aims to raise awareness of crime prevention amongst all students’ and staff.
-Any suspicious persons or incidents should be reported to the Security Team as soon as possible.
-They can be contacted by telephoning the security Room on EXT 105 or in an emergency from call 100/103 (Front Desk) .
-Car users should make sure that they always lock their vehicles, remove all items, including coats and bags, and if possible fit a locking device.
+The college aims to raise crime prevention awareness amongst all students and staff.
+Any suspicious persons or incidents should be reported to the Security Team immediately.
+They can be contacted by telephoning the security Room on EXT 105 or in an emergency from call 100/103 (Front Desk).
+Car users should always lock their vehicles, remove all items, including coats and bags, and, if possible, fit a locking device.

 Loss of Property:

-The security office and front desk keeps records of lost, stolen and found property.
+The security office and front desk keep records of lost, stolen, and found property.
 You are advised to inform the office if you lose or find any article, including money.
-Property which has been found is kept in the Security Office.
+Any such lost & found property is kept in the Security Office.

 Harassment:

-Bullying and harassment are unacceptable forms of behavior and contrary to the college’s aims of fostering an environment where its staff, students, visitors and contractors will be treated with dignity and respect.
-Bullying and harassment are behaviors which, if based on a person’s sex, race, disability, religion or sexual orientation, are unlawful.
+Bullying and harassment are unacceptable forms of behavior contrary to the college’s aims of fostering an environment where its staff, students, visitors, and contractors will be treated with dignity and respect.
+Bullying and harassment are behaviors that, if based on a person’s sex, race, disability, religion, or sexual orientation, are unlawful.
 There are further legal implications under Health & Safety legislation.
-Any bullying and harassment may be a source of great distress to the recipient and the College has a legal duty of care.
+Any bullying and harassment may be a source of great distress to the recipient, and the College has a legal duty of care.
 All incidents will be taken seriously and could provide grounds for disciplinary action that may lead to dismissal or expulsion from the college.
-Furthermore, individuals who harass or bully may be subject to criminal and/or civil prosecution.
+Furthermore, the individuals who harass or bully may be subject to criminal and/or civil prosecution.

 Race Equality Policy:

 The college seeks to provide an inclusive and supportive environment for all students, staff, visitors, and contractors.
 It is committed to promoting equality of opportunity and eradicating racial discrimination.
-The college’s Race Equality Policy requires equal treatment for all regardless of race, color, culture, ethnic or national origin.
+The college’s Race Equality Policy requires equal treatment regardless of race, color, culture, ethnicity, or national origin.

 Equal Opportunity:

-STEP Institute follows a concrete equal opportunity policy that entitles all our students, employees and staff to avail benefits & opportunities without any biased approach on the basis of gender, age, religious & ethnic origins.
-It is vital for everyone at STEP to observe and practice “tolerance” in all situations (to adhere to the mission statement).
-The violence of any kind (verbal and physical) is considered gross misconduct.
+STEP Institute follows a concrete equal opportunity policy that entitles all our students, employees, and staff to avail benefits & opportunities without any biased approach based on gender, age, religion & ethnic origins.
+Everyone at STEP must observe and practice “tolerance” in all situations (to adhere to the mission statement).
+Violence of any kind (verbal and physical) is considered gross misconduct.